 10. Andolini’s , The Kickin’ Chicken and Moe’s Downtown.
 I have these lumped together because they are all casual, all yummy, all reasonable, all located on the Charleston peninsula, all “local”.
 Andolini’s has a decidedly funky groove and amazing pizza.
 Kickin’ Chicken has great sports watching without being somewhere you wouldn’t take your kids and super delicious wings.
 Moe’s has a very broad menu, all of which is delicious (believe me, I’ve almost covered the entire thing) and is super mellow as well.

-Couple of notes: The Charleston peninsula is where the historic district is in all it’s fabulous glory.
+Notes: The Charleston peninsula is where the historic district is in all it’s fabulous glory.
 It is extremely walkable but has horrendous parking, what with being four hundred years old and all, and the parking enforcement people do not play.
 Do yourself a favor and leave your car in a parking garage and get out on foot.
 Wear comfortable shoes and sunscreen.
 If you come in the summer, it is extremely hot – stay hydrated!
-Ask your servers and concierges where to go and what to see – Charleston is world renowned for it’s friendly and hospitable people.
-Lastly, any friend of Scary Mommy is a friend of mine.
-If you are ever this way, feel free to send me an email and ask questions to your hearts content.
-I love talking about my beautiful city!

 Got any Charleston tips of your own?
 Leave them in the comments!